Configuring CLIProxyAPI for OpenClaw

-If you already have a CLIProxyAPI endpoint and want OpenClaw to call models through the proxy instead of directly calling the provider, this article gives you a configuration you can copy-paste immediately.
+If you already have a CLIProxyAPI endpoint and want OpenClaw to call the model via a proxy instead of calling the provider directly, this article provides a ready-to-use copy-paste configuration.

-In OpenClaw, the part that decides model routing lies in 2 layers:
+In OpenClaw, the model routing decision lies in 2 layers:

 - Provider layer (